 - Research interests

-- the spatial boundaries of law, especially in relation to fortified homes and gated communities
+My research is socio-legal, interdisciplinary and empirical.
+It focuses on collective and individual property rights, and the spatial boundaries of law in relation to fortified homes and gated communities.

 - View this article in WRRO Domestic Fortress: Fear and the New Home Front.
 Manchester: Manchester University Press.